The Best Cities for Real Estate Agents

 One architect in particular, Royal Barry Wills, dedicated himself to creating modernized reproductions of Cape Cod houses and disseminating them via pattern books.
 Wills is seen as most responsible for popularizing the Cape Cod style in the middle of the twentieth century—and he’s also credited with hewing just closely enough to the correct proportions and details to make them historically resonant.
 At the same time, mid-century Capes were tweaked to meet the more modern tastes and needs of the era.

-Cape Cod Plans 1940 federal government plans for a three-quarter house designed by Eleanor Raymond
+CAPE COD PLANS 1940 federal government plans for a three-quarter house designed by Eleanor Raymond

 Traditional Cape Cod houses typically included the following elements: